gke/UAVXArm/wiki/UAVXFixedWing.md

 The default RTH Alt parameter is probably too low and could be doubled.
 When RTH is engaged the aircraft will return and **orbit** at this altitude, not hover obviously, so it needs to be clear of obstacles like trees, flag poles and buildings.

-IMPORTANT: By now you should know that any programming of aircraft should be done with props OFF.
+**IMPORTANT**: By now you should know that any programming of flight controllers should be done with props OFF.
 Some changes to the aircraft type, Rx type/mode or Emulation mode etc. may require a reset so that the hardware can be reconfigured SAFELY.
-Take great care not to select any of the non-multicopter airframe types when programming parameters for multicopters.
-The default state, or setting, for servos when powering up is mid position which is **HALF THROTTLE** on motors.
 If there is no response to UAVXGUI commands then check the LEDs to see if they are all flashing.
 If they are then power cycle the board only after you have checked that your aircraft matches the one selected.

-### PID Parameters###
+### PID Parameters

 The gains for the inner pitch/roll/yaw and altitude rate loops will be much lower than for multicopters.
 Typically half for Pi and Di.
 The Di parameter can cause a lot of servo jitter so reducing these further may help if you are not flying an unstable flying wing that is.

 The gains for the outer setpoint loops (Po) will be similar to those used for multicopters.

-### Arming and Accelerometer Trim ###
+### Arming and Accelerometer Trim

 When calibrating it is best to orient the aircraft in approximately the pose for best glide which in most cases be slightly nose up.